mdhanna/blog/_posts/2021-03-16-enroads-simulator.md

 This is where an intuitive climate simulator called [En-ROADS](https://www.climateinteractive.org/tools/en-roads/) comes into play.
 Created by Climate Interactive and MIT Sloan’s Sustainability Initiative, this tool allows a user to effectively create their own policy solution to climate change.

-*Solve global warming with the click of a button!*
+## Where are these numbers coming from?

 Of course, it's not that simple.
 Under the hood, the simulator is running nearly 14,000 equations over 110 years from 1990 to 2100 in just 60 milliseconds.
 These equations rely on factors such as delay times, progress ratios, price sensitivities, historic growth of energy sources, and energy efficiency potential culled from the literature.

 If you're interested in more of the science and math behind the simulation, the En-ROADS team has documented all their assumptions, parameters, and equations in a [reference guide](https://img.climateinteractive.org/wp-content/uploads/2021/03/En-ROADS_Reference_Guide_030321.pdf) that runs nearly 400 pages long.
 Climate Interactive's [docs](https://docs.climateinteractive.org/projects/en-roads/en/latest/index.html) also offers a much more digestible read that also includes a "Big Message" takeaway for each of the levers.

-But if instead you want to jump right in and click some buttons, let's start building our new climate-friendly world.
+## Let's start building our new climate-friendly world.

 The interface looks like the screenshot below, which shows the starting scenario.
 This is "business-as-usual", leading us to an increase of 3.6&deg;C by the year 2100.
 We see from the colorful plot on the left that the model already predicts a rise in renewable energy by that time&mdash;however it looks like the additional renewables goes directly to powering a more energy-intensive society as the exojoules expected from other energy sources are roughly constant.

 ![]({{site.baseurl}}/images/enroads/base.png)

 Let's try to avert this disaster.
 Coal seems like an easy place to start.
-We'll tax it to the max (\\$110 per ton).
+We'll tax it to the max (\$110 per ton).

 ![]({{site.baseurl}}/images/enroads/coal.png)